treeppl/treeppl.github.io/docs/tutorials/pigeons.md

 MCMC algorithms are inherently sequential algorithms, since the next iteration depends explicitly on what we are computing in the current.
 This makes it difficult to harness parallel hardware in modern high performance computers to speed up MCMC inference.
 Parallel tempering offers one solution to this problem by executing several communicating MCMC chains in parallel.
-All except one chain are _heated_ (tempered) which has the effect of flattening the likelihood landscape of the model and making it easier for the MCMC algorithm to move to new regions of parameter space.
+These chains interpolate between the prior distribution, from which it is easy to sample and explore new regions of parameter space, and the posterior distribution, which is the distribution we want to sample from.
-The last chain is _cold_ and corresponds to the true model, and it is from this chain one reads samples.
+The interpolation is achieved by _heating_ (tempering) the intermediary distribution by raising the likelihood to a power (temperature) between $0$ and $1$ – at $0$ we recover the prior and at $1$ we recover the posterior.
-To allow the cold chain to utilize the explorations of the hot chains, the chains swap parameter states every once in a while.
+The goal of parallel tempering is thus to effectively move samples from prior to posterior through the intermediary temperatures, and the success hinges both on using an effective communication scheme and making a suitable choice of intermediary temperatures.

 [Pigeons.jl](https://pigeons.run/stable/) is a Julia package for sampling from difficult posterior distributions.
 Along with other algorithms for achieving this task, it implements a state-of-the-art variant of parallel tempering called _non-reversible parallel tempering_ that uses an efficient communication scheme and adaptively sets the heating schedule.